85 things to do in Japan

 This is one of the only remaining buildings after the atomic bombing in Hiroshima.
-The ruins now serves as a memorial for the deceased and injured after the bombing and is an official UNESCO World Heritage Site.
+The ruins now serve as a memorial for the deceased and injured after the bombing, and is an official UNESCO World Heritage Site.

 Find hotels for Hiroshima here.

 Odaiba is an artificial island in Tokyo bay, and is now a popular shopping and entertainment destination.
 From the promenade you can see the rainbow bridge, that lights up when it is dark.

 Get tickets for a lovely Tokyo dinner cruise (Tokyo bay, Odaiba) here.